authsignal/authsignal-browser/README.md

 ## Usage

-The Authsignal Browser API can be used to launch the Authsignal Prebuilt MFA page to let users set up MFA and complete challenges.
+The Authsignal Browser API can be used to launch Authsignal's Challenge UI to let users set up MFA and complete challenges.

 See the [documentation](https://docs.authsignal.com/api/browser-api) for details on how to use this SDK with the Authsignal Server APIs.